Okay, let’s face it….

 Different Types of Poodles

-There are different types of Poodles, such as the Standard Poodles, Miniature and Toy Poodles.
-Toy and Miniature Poodles are small in size, while Standard Poodles are much larger.
+There are different types of Poodles, such as Standard Poodles, Miniature, and Toy Poodles.
+Toy and Miniature Poodles are small, while Standard Poodles are much more significant.
 More about the physical characteristics of Poodles later.

 Is the Poodle the One for You?

-Read the rest of this article to find out more about the Poodle before bringing one home.
+You can read the rest of this article to learn more about the Poodle before bringing one home.

 Poodle Fast Facts